PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Notes/english.md

 - same as `num = num - 1`

 # Types

+### floating point numbers
-float and double
+`float` and `double`
-> Numbers that support decimal points
+- Numbers that support decimal points
->
+- `float` is 32 bits
+- `double` is 64 bits

-> For a detailed explanation see
+- For a detailed explanation see
-> IEEE Standard 754 Floating Point Numbers http://steve.hollasch.net/cgindex/coding/ieeefloat.html
+- IEEE Standard 754 Floating Point Numbers http://steve.hollasch.net/cgindex/coding/ieeefloat.html

+### Integers
+`int` and `long`
+- Numbers that don't support decimal points
+- `int` is 32 bits
+- `long` is 64 bits

+### Booleans
+The stdbool.h file code http://gel.sourceforge.net/examples/stdbool_8h-source.php

+`true`
+An alias for the number 1

+`false`
+An alias for the number 0